- About Us

 For more information about our school programs and to learn how you can get YOUR school involved, please contact Mike Jordan.

 Check out this video highlighting Pennsylvania’s Interscholastic Unified Sports – it features our Philadelphia schools!

 Unified Sports consist of an equal number of students with and without intellectual disabilities training and competing on the same team.
 These IUS Sports teams use the same practice facilities and have coaches who have received training.
 Teams wear competition uniforms with their high school’s name and colors and compete against other schools who participate in the same sport and are eligible to be selected to participate in a culminating state championship event.

 Youth Leadership consists of an organized group of students within each school devoted to promoting inclusion and improving school climate.
 This group meets regularly throughout the school year, identifying issues in the school and developing plans and activities to address them.
 This group can be its own entity or part of an existing group such as a student council subcommittee.

-Whole School Engagement consist of events organized by the Youth Leadership group.
+Whole School Engagement consists of events organized by the Youth Leadership group.
 The intent of these events is to maximize the reach within the school and spread awareness to the issues of the school and create a more inclusive environment.
-One common Whole School Engagement Events are Spread the Word to End the Word, a campaign that focus is to illuminate understanding of the power of language and the derogatory connotations of the “R” word.
+One common Whole School Engagement Events is Spread the Word, a campaign that focus is to illuminate understanding of the power of language and the derogatory connotations of the “R” word and the message of inclusion and acceptance.
 Another common event is Fans in the Stands, where students organize a pep rally (or add to an existing one) to draw attention to an upcoming IUS Unified Sports competition hosted by their school.
 The goal for this event is to mobilize strong student body support and increase attendance at the upcoming IUS Unified Sports Competition.
 Check out some of the Whole School Engagement projects our schools have done for various events!